Creation of Cirque du Soleil

 In the context of an on-going strategy of diversifying its content and live-entertainment activities worldwide, Cirque du Soleil has created some 10 subsidiaries among which: 45 DEGREES, Cirque du Soleil Hospitality, Cirque du Soleil Theatrical, 4U2C, Cirque du Soleil Média and Outbox.

-Cirque du Soleil will develop an arena-touring show inspired by the world of James Cameron’s history-making motion picture AVATAR.
-This show is expected to debut late 2015 for what will become a global touring schedule.
+On December 21, Cirque du Soleil launched TORUK – The First Flight, an arena-touring show inspired by the world of James Cameron’s history-making motion picture AVATAR.

 The international success story known as Cirque du Soleil is, above all, the story of a remarkable bond between performers and spectators the world over.
 For at the end of the day, it is the spectators who spark the creative passions of Cirque du Soleil.